carbonatefan/OPTiMAL/README.md

 ## Publishing outputs from this code

-Publications using this code should cite Eley et al., 2019 and this github repository.
+Publications using this code should cite Dunkley Jones et al., 2020 and this github repository.
 In addition, the following data are required to ensure your work is reproducible:
 1) Full relative abundance data for all 6 GDGT compounds
 2) Citation of modern calibration dataset used
 3) Publication of full calibration dataset if it has not been previously published elsewhere